anchitjain1234/TCP-Messaging-Server/README.md

 # Select based TCP messaging server
-This repository contains code for basic **concurrent TCP messaging server** which reads client request using **select system call** and iterates over them rather than creating a child process for every client.
+This repository contains code for a basic **concurrent TCP messaging server** which reads the client request using **select system call** and iterates over them rather than creating a child process for every client.

 #### Compiling
-* Type following command to generate executable __server__
+* Type the following command to generate executable __server__

 	``` sh
 	$ make